Israel starts calling up reservists as it pushes into initial stages of Gaza City offensive

 A strike on a residential building in Tel al-Hawa wounded 28 people on Tuesday, according to al-Quds Hospital, a day after overnight strikes in the neighborhood.

 Overnight, a strike on a residential building in the neighborhood killed 15 people including at least 3 children.
-AP journalists saw rescue workers pull a bloodied infant alive from beneath rubble, then placed the dead under white sheets — a scene that captured the dangers facing Gaza City’s exhausted residents, uprooted time and again and uncertain if any place is secure.
+AP footage showed rescue workers pulling a bloodied infant alive from beneath rubble, then placing the dead under white sheets — a scene that captured the dangers facing Gaza City’s exhausted residents, uprooted time and again and uncertain if any place is secure.

 “We were sleeping safe and sound in our home, and then we suddenly woke up to the sound of banging and rising smoke," Sana Drimli, a woman who lived in the building with her family, told the AP.
 “We woke up to see what happened to us and check in on our children and discovered that everyone around us is dead.”